 Yesterday we got featured in an article that talks about brands who charge more for their plus size ranges.
-The use of the so-called ‘Fat Tax’ receives quite some backlash online.
+The use of the so-called "Fat Tax" receives quite some backlash online.
 Is this another fat shaming tactic?
-People are right for questioning why fuller figured men and women have to pay more for their clothing.
-But rest assured, at Fox Factor we don't charge for bigger sizes, and we never will.
-Our main focus is to make women feel as comfortable as possible when wearing jeans.
+People are right for questioning why fuller figured women have to pay more for their clothing.
+Rest assured, at Fox Factor we don't charge more for bigger sizes, and we never will.
+Our main focus is to make women feel as comfortable as possible when wearing our jeans.
 That's why we spend a lot of time adjusting and perfecting our different styles.
 We will never compromise on fit and neither should you.

 We aim to set a fair and affordable price so everyone can enjoy that Fox Factor-feeling.
 Yet it is true that bigger sizes cost more.
 The problem is that the 'Fat Tax' is used by fast fashion brands who have an unrealistic standard anyway.
 If people would know the real cost of the clothes they are wearing, they wouldn't support these brands and they would stop existing.
 It really is up to the customer to buy from the brands they believe in.
 Are the values of the brand aligned with yours?
 Money is energy, spend it wisely.
 The decision is yours.